Updated: Aug 19

 In Genesis chapter 28 we read of the event where Jacob is sent to Haran by his father, Isaac, to find a bride from among his relatives.
 For Rebekah it was so that Jacob could escape the wrath of his brother Esau.

-Haran was in what is now Turkey and would have been about a 15 day journey traveling at least 30 miles a day on foot.
+Ancient Haran was in Mesopotamia and is now considered to be in modern day southeastern Turkey.
+It would have been about a 15 day journey traveling at least 30 miles a day on foot.
 A 30-40 mile trek per day, on foot, would have been easy for a healthy individual during those times, and even today for those with physical stamina.

 We read in 28:10 that Jacob left Beersheba (southern Israel) and came to a place where he would spend the night, since darkness had already fallen.
 It is here that Jacob had a dream and saw the heavens opened and a ladder where angels were ascending and descending upon the earth.
 He saw the LORD and heard him make promises to him regarding his descendants and the land that He would give to them, which included the spot where Jacob was lying.